sectorsedgecommunity/mapping-docs/docs/multiplayer.md

 # Multiplayer

 ## Setting up a custom map for use
 Make sure all contents of a folder have the same name as the parent folder.
+Servers don't need the `.vox`.

 ## Limitations
 * `forcemap` cannot pick a custom map with a space in the file name.